autocontracts/permissioned-blocks/whitepaper.md

 <p align="center">
 <img src="/images/IPFS-file-sharing-3.png">
 <br>
 <b>Step 3</b> - In exchange for a token, Node D is granted access.
-Node A & Node B share the digital content with Node D. The data throughput speed is increased as demand has increased.
+Node A & Node B share the digital content with Node D. Network throughput has increased, as two nodes are now sharing the data.
 </p>

 ## The Smart Contract State Machine